GSA/open-gsa-redesign/_apidocs/opportunities-soap-api.md

 officeid|	Office ID must be associated with user account	|NA ntype	|	1.
 If an invalid ntype is provided, then service throws an error   | 1.
 Invalid NTYPE value provided awdnbr	|	NA|	NA archdate|	1.
 If this value is available, this field should meet the character limit/restrictions <br><br>2.
-If current date or a past date is provided, then the system throws an error<br><br>  3.
+If a past date is provided, then the system throws an error<br><br>  3.
 If no archive date is given, then the system throws an error| 1.
 DATE field in unexpected format.
 Expects YYYYMMDD<br><br> 2.
 New archive date provided is in the past<br><br> 3.
 New archive date is required

 #### cancelNotice